English

 avatar

-In the wake of the collapse of SVB (Silicon Valley Bank) management (3/10), monetary policy goals by the Fed (US Federal Reserve) were replaced from conventional responses to employment and inflation to responses to credit contraction and economic recession.
-Until the FOMC meeting in February this year, the Fed had been aiming to balance economic stability and calming down inflation.
-At the FOMC meeting held in March, financial system stability instead of employment was positioned as a new target for the Fed, along with the elimination of inflation.
-Based on the 23-1Q financial results data of BofA (Bank of America) announced on 4/18, I would like to consider the relationship with US interest rate increases based on current US bank trends and private consumption attitudes.
+Following the bankruptcy of SVB (Silicon Valley Bank) on March 10, the Federal Reserve Board (FRB) has shifted its financial policy objectives from traditional responses to employment and inflation to addressing credit contraction and economic downturn.
+Until the FOMC meeting in February of this year, the FRB had aimed at both economic stability and inflation containment.
+In the FOMC meeting held in March, financial system stability was positioned as a new goal for the FRB, replacing employment, along with the fight against inflation.
+Based on the 1Q financial data of Bank of America announced on April 18, let's consider the relationship between the current US banking trends, consumer attitudes, and the US rate hike.

-According to BofA's financial results, the total deposit amount for the first quarter of the year 23 was 1.91 trillion US dollars, down 20 billion dollars from the same period last year.
-By division, Global Wealth and Investment Management (GWIM) decreased by 22 billion dollars to 301 billion dollars.
-Retail banking fell 4 billion dollars from the same period to 1.45 trillion dollars, etc. Looking at the breakdown of GWIM, after 3/10, when SVB went bankrupt, the trend of decline in savings accounts (sweep accounts) continued in contrast to the trend where current accounts (bank accounts) remained flat.
-Also, looking at the breakdown of retail banking, while both current accounts (checking accounts) and savings accounts (non-savings accounts) showed a decrease in deposits from the end of 22/3Q onwards, current accounts almost recovered to the level at the end of 22-3Q from 3/10 onwards, while the declining trend in savings account deposits continued.
-From BofA's deposit trends, it became clear that the financial system unease that originated from SVB's management bankruptcy had almost no spread to major US banks.
-Although there was a transfer of funds from savings accounts at major banks to high-yield MMF, it looks like BofA was started as an acceptance destination for deposit evasion by small to medium banks, and as a result, major US banks increased their presence as a winning group.
+According to BofA's financial statements, the total deposits in the first quarter of the 23rd year were 1.91 trillion US dollars, a decrease of 20 billion dollars compared to the same period of the previous year.
+By department, Global Wealth & Investment Management (GWIM) decreased by 22 billion dollars to 301 billion dollars.
+Retail Banking decreased by 4 billion dollars to 1.045 trillion dollars.
+Looking at the breakdown of GWIM, since the bankruptcy of SVB on March 10, the current account deposits have remained flat, while the sweep accounts have continued to decrease.
+Also, looking at the breakdown of Retail Banking, since the end of the 3rd quarter of the 22nd year, both current account deposits and non-checking savings accounts have shown a decrease in deposits.
+However, after March 10, while the current account deposits have almost recovered to the level at the end of the 3rd quarter of the 22nd year, the decreasing trend of deposits in the non-checking savings accounts has continued.
+From BofA's deposit trends, it becomes clear that the financial system concerns that originated from the bankruptcy of SVB have had almost no impact on the major US banks.
+Although there has been a movement of funds from the major banks' current account deposits to high-yield MMFs, the US major banks, including BofA, have ended up as winners as they have functioned as the recipients for deposit flight from small and medium-sized banks.

-In addition to total deposits, changes in deposit balances at the end of the weekly fiscal year by sector
+In addition to total deposits, the deposit balance trends at the end of each department on a weekly basis

-It can be seen that the sentiment of private consumption has receded from credit card consumption by the bank.
-Both the transaction amount and number of credit card transactions associated with the bank in the first quarter of '23 increased 6% compared to the same period last year.
-Based on the fact that the transaction amount and number of transactions for 1Q credit in '22 increased by 14% and 11%, respectively, the sense of deceleration in private consumption is remarkable.
-Looking at the breakdown of credit consumption for the first quarter of '23, the amount of gas transactions and number of transactions decreased by 5% and increased by 1%, respectively, which confirmed the decline in energy prices.
-Also, the retail transaction amount and number of transactions increased by 0% and 4%, respectively.
-Despite an increase in the number of transactions, the fact that the total amount of retail transactions remained flat means that prices fell.
-It is a form where the peak out of inflation of goods was once again confirmed due to falling retail and energy prices.
-Also, if you look at the bank's credit card transaction amount on a monthly basis, there is a clear trend of decline, with a 5.1% increase in January, a 2.7% increase in February, and 0.1% in March.
-Credit card consumption by the bank entered the 2nd quarter, and it seems almost certain that it will begin to decline from the same period last year.
+It is observed that sentiment towards individual consumption has declined from credit card spending at the same bank.
+In the 1Q of 2023, the amount and number of credit card transactions at the same bank increased by 6% year-on-year.
+Considering that the amount and number of credit card transactions in the 1Q of 2022 increased by 14% and 11% respectively, the slowing down of individual consumption is remarkable.
+Looking at the breakdown of credit card consumption in the 1Q of 2023, the transaction amount and number for gas decreased by 5% and increased by 1% respectively, confirming the decline in energy prices.
+In addition, the transaction amount and number for retail trade increased by 0% and 4% respectively.
+Despite the increase in the number of transactions, the total amount of retail trade remained flat, indicating a decline in prices.
+The decline in retail trade and energy prices confirms a peak out of goods inflation.
+Also, by looking at the monthly credit card transaction amount at the bank, it is clear that the growth is declining, with an increase of 5.1% in January, 2.7% in February, and 0.1% in March.
+It is almost certain that the bank's credit consumption will decrease year-on-year in the 2Q.

-Credit card consumption by category in 1Q '23 (amount, number of transactions, year-on-year ratio)
+1Q 2023 segmented credit card consumption (amount, number of transactions, year-on-year comparison)

 Disclaimer: Moomoo Technologies Inc. is providing this content for information and educational use only.
 Read more